openmiblab/ppln-ibeat-totseg/README.md

 python -m totseg.stage_5_display --build=$data --organs aorta liver pancreas
 ```

-**Note**: if any of the organs you asked for are not there, this will silebtly
+**Note**: if any of the organs you asked for are not there, this will silently be skipped.
+It will not cause an error.

 ---
 ## Stage 6: Measure edited organs

+This again is similar to the measuring step in stage 3, except that this will work on edited organs rather than autosegmented.
+The results are saved in folder **stage_6_measure**:

-Single organ:
+Measure a single organ:

 ```bash
 python -m totseg.stage_5_measure --build=$data --organs aorta
 ```

-Multiple organs:
+Measure multiple organs:

 ```bash
 python -m totseg.stage_5_measure --build=$data --organs aorta liver
 ```

-All organs (THIS TAKES A LONG TIME!!!):
+Measure all organs (THIS TAKES A LONG TIME!!!):

 ```bash
 python -m totseg.stage_5_measure --build=$data